earlSt1/vtt-compendium-folders/README.md

 You can also import and export your folder configuration, to share with others or to backup your folder structure.
 In the Settings tab under Compendium Folders you can find an Import/Export dialog.
 Pasting someone elses Import string into the import box will seamlessly import their folder structure, ignoring any missing compendiums.

 I would recommend once you are happy with your layout, to save your folder configuration.
 This will also be useful if you are going to submit an issue or bug on GitHub.

+#### Frequently Asked Questions
+**"I've used the 'Hide from GM' option on a compendium, how do I get it back?"** - Hiding a compendium from GM marks the compendium as "Unassigned".
+You can edit an existing folder and find the hidden compendium in the bottom section (Unassigned)

+**"Can I copy my folder structure from one world to another?"** - Yes, in Module Settings open the Import/Export dialog.
+Click the Copy to Clipboard button and paste it in the same dialog on a different world.

 #### Future